479252476

 • Customized: Relevant healthcare topics and content align with your development and have direct application to self-reported challenges for immediate organizational impact.

 • Community: Participants will have access to the course material and a moderated discussion board for 6 months following the program.
-Upon successful completion of the 7-week program, participants will receive a Certificate of Completion through the Jefferson College of Population Health.
-The course can be used to satisfy an elective requirement in Healthcare Quality and Safety graduate degree programs in the Jefferson College of Population Health.
+Upon successful completion of the 8-week program, participants will receive a Certificate of Completion through the Jefferson College of Population Health.
+Students may also elect to receive a digital Credly badge upon completion.

-• Buy-in from your Boss: Contact us for information on how to get buy-in from your leadership.
+• Buy-in from your Boss: Contact us at jcph@jefferson.edu for information on how to get buy-in from your leadership.

 The Jefferson Difference